 Like wine, I don’t believe there’s a strong correlation between price and how “good” a Scotch is.
 I’ve had plenty of high-end bottles that didn’t impress me as much as the middle-of-the-range alternatives.
 In the end, what’s most important is what appeals to your palate.
 The recommendations below are just a few of my personal favorites organized by price range.

-Balcones Rumble – This is actually a Bourbon, made right here in Texas.
+Balcones Rumble – This is a Bourbon, made right here in Texas.
 Like most bourbons, it’s slightly on the sweeter side, but it’s become one of my favorite bourbons.

 Lagavulin 16 – This is my absolute favorite scotch and the one I mentioned earlier; however, I must warn it’s an acquired taste for some.
 I won’t jump to this one if you’re just getting started with discovering whisky.
-I tend to prefer very peaty (smoky) scotches, and I always have a bottle of this one in the cabinet.
+I prefer very peaty (smoky) scotches, and I always have a bottle of this one in the cabinet.

-Macallan 12 – You really can’t go wrong with this single malt scotch.
-Macallan puts out some fantastic bottles, especially when you get to some of the older bottlings.
+Macallan 12 – You can’t go wrong with this single malt scotch.
+Macallan puts out some fantastic bottles, especially when you get to some older bottlings.
 This particular one is always a solid choice at this price point.
 If you can justify the 18 yr or 21 yr for that matter, go for it!

 Latest Experiences & Recommendations